12 Tips for Avoiding Common 401(k) Plan Compliance ErrorsDecember 03, 2014

 - Loss of tax deductions for employer contributions.

-- Taxes assesed on the plan’s investment earnings (as well as penalties and interest).
+- Taxes assessed on the plan’s investment earnings (as well as penalties and interest).

 - Penalties for failure to remit income tax withholding on contributions reclassified as employee income.